Jane Goodall Interview on Disneynature's "Chimpanzee" 2012 | Student Handouts

 A Few Words with Chimpanzee Champion Jane Goodall

-In anticipation of Disneynature's breathtaking new film "Chimpanzee," wildlife conservationist and chimp expert Jane Goodall sits down to share her knowledge of chimpanzees and how saving them can help to save the planet.
+In anticipation of Disneynature's breathtaking new film Chimpanzee, wildlife conservationist and chimp expert Jane Goodall sits down to share her knowledge of chimpanzees and how saving them can help to save the planet.

 Interview and Publication Date for Citations: April 18, 2012

-Primatologist Jane Goodall poses with a stuffed monkey (not a chimp) named "Mr. H" (the H stands for hope).
+Jane Goodall (April 18, 2012) Left: Primatologist Jane Goodall poses with a stuffed monkey (not a chimp) named "Mr. H" (the H stands for hope).

 Jane Goodall is considered to be the world's leading expert on chimpanzees.
 She began her celebrated career in 1960 with a study on the chimps of Tanzania's Gombe Stream National Park.

-Jane Goodall and Disneynature's "Chimpanzee"
+Chimpanzee Expert Jane Goodall Jane Goodall and Disneynature's Chimpanzee

-The chimps filmed for "Chimpanzee" are not part of the group studied by Jane Goodall; this group is being researched by Christophe Boesch.
+The chimps filmed for Chimpanzee are not part of the group studied by Jane Goodall; this group is being researched by Christophe Boesch.
 All the same, Dr. Goodall is happy to promote the movie because not only does she love the film, but a portion of its first week's box office receipts will go toward the Jane Goodall Institute, which aims to protect chimpanzees in the wild.

-Why do chimpanzees need to be protected?
+Jane Goodall with Mister H Why do chimpanzees need to be protected?

 When Dr. Goodall began studying African chimpanzees in 1960, preservation was not a concern.
 Since then, however, human encroachment on the rain forests of Africa has resulted in the shrinking of chimpanzees' natural habitat.
 The chimpanzee population has decreased by about 70% over the past fifty years.